For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 And they are heavy, so they may not be the best choice for those with hand or wrist issues.

 Having said that, Lodge produces good quality products, and these are no exception.
 Well-made, robust, and tough as (iron) nails, the larger sizes hold a large amount of food and have a wide variety of applications.

-Bare bones in design, it would be hard to find a better cast iron skillet(s) in this price range.
+Bare bones in design, it would be hard to find better cast iron skillets in this price range.

-Cuisinart Chef’s Classic Enameled Cast Iron Fry Pan, 10”
+Cuisinart Chef’s Classic Enameled Cast Iron Fry Pan

-If you like your cast iron skillets to have a little flair, then this handsome enameled skillet from Cuisinart might be what you’re looking for.
+If you like your cast iron skillets to have a little flair, then this handsome enameled one from Cuisinart might be what you’re looking for.